kean/Get/README.md

 let repos = try await client.send(Paths.users("kean").repos.get)
 ```

-For more information, read [Web API Client in Swift](https://kean.blog/post/new-api-client).
+> Learn about the design of Get and how it leverages async/await in [Web API Client in Swift](https://kean.blog/post/new-api-client).

 ## Usage

 ### Instantiating a Client

-You start by instantiating an APIClient:
+You start by instantiating a client:

 ```swift
 let client = APIClient(host: "api.github.com")
 ```

 You can customize the client using `APIClient.Configuration` (see it for a complete list of available options).
-You can also use a convenience initializer to set configuration inline:
+You can also use a convenience initializer to configure it inline:

 ```swift
 let client = APIClient(host: "api.github.com") {